simple2d/simple2d/README.md

 S2D_Close(window);
 ```

-## Drawing Basics
+## Drawing basics

 Where a vertex is present, like with shapes, there will be six values which need to be set for each: the `x` and `y` coordinates, and four color values.
 Most values are floats, although `x` and `y` coordinates are typically integers expressed as whole numbers (from 0 to whatever).
-When vertices have different color values, the space between them are blended as a gradient.
+When vertices have different color values, the space between them are blended in a gradient.

 The shorthand for the examples below are: